ReadAlongs/Studio/docs/cli-user-guide.md

 The content of the text file should be a transcription of the audio file.
 The audio can be spoken or sung, but if there is background music or noise of any kind, the aligner is likely to fail.
 Clearly enunciated audio is also likely to increase accuracy.

 ## Command Line Interface (CLI)

 The CLI has two main commands: `prepare` and `align`.
-If your data is a plain text file, you can run `prepare` to turn it into XML, where you can then modify the XML file before aligning it (do-not-align, ???).
+If your data is a plain text file, you can run `prepare` to turn it into XML, where you can then modify the XML file before aligning it
+(e.g., to mark that some text is in a different language, to flag some do-not-align text, or to drop anchors in).
 Alternatively, if your plain text file does not need to be modified, you can run `align` and use one of the options to indicate that the input is plain text and not xml: `-i`.

 1. #### Getting from TXT to XML with `readalongs prepare`